of the Finger Lakes, Rochester, and Ithaca, NY.

 Following the hand, each player in turn states the number of tricks taken.
 The scorekeeper records the number of tricks and awards points to each player as follows:

-For both alternatives, if the number of tricks taken is not equal to the bid, the player's score is reduced by the difference.
+For both alternatives 1 and 2, if the number of tricks taken is not equal to the bid, the player's score is reduced by the difference.
 For example, a player bidding 3 and taking 1 receives negative 2 points, as does a player bidding 1 and taking 3.

 The highest score at the end of the game is the winner.